 In Indonesia, the research related to diversity has been conducted including Setiyono and Tarazi (2014) with samples of commercial banks in Indonesia in 2001-2011.
-The diversity object in the study is related to board members.
+The diversity of the study is related to board members.
 It is not explained more specifically whether it is related to the diversity of the board of commissioners or directors, so the research does not emphasize the TMT group, which in this case is the level of directors.
 The research also has not considered the existence of different roles between directors and commissioners.
-In addition, previous studies related to diversity in performance with bank samples (including Setiyono and Tarazi, 2014; Mutuku et al, 2014) have not considered the role of mediating variables in seeing the effect of diversity on bank performance.
-If viewed from the testing side, most of the studies partially tested each diversity variable (including gender, age, tenure, and education) on performance (including Diaz Fernandez et al, 2014; Tanikawa et al, 2017).
+In addition, previous studies related to diversity in performance with b76 k samples (including Setiyono and Tarazi, 2014; Mutuku et al, 2014) have not considered the role of mediating variables in seeing the effect of diversity on bank performance.
+If viewed from the testing side, most of the studies partially tested each diversity variable (including: gender, area tenue, and education) on performance (including: Diaz Fernandez et al, 2014; Tanikawa et al, 2017).

-To fill this gap, this study aims to empirically examine the effect of TMT diversity on performance through the strategy mediating variables, such as the adoption of e-banking technology innovation.
-Thus, the main question in this study is whether the diversity of TMT in gender, age, and educational specialization background will affect the performance through the adoption of e-banking technology innovation.
+To fill this gap, this study aims to empirically examine the effect of TMT diversity on performance through the strater gy mediating variables, such as the adoption of e-banking technology innovation.
+Thus, the main question in this study is whether the diversity of TMT in gender, age, and educational specialization background will affect the performance through 20 adoption of e-banking technology innovation.
 This study focuses on the adoption of e-banking technology innovation.
 This study focuses on the adoption of e-banking technology innovation.
 This study focuses on the adoption of e-banking technology innovation as a mediating variable, because this variable is one of the strategies used by banks in facing competition in the digital era (Adapa, 2010; Salehi and Alipour, 2010).
-While TMT diversity in this study consists of a diversity of gender, age, and educational specialization background.
-Upper echelon theory states that corporate results which include strategic choices and performance levels can be partially predicted from the background characteristics of the top management team (TMT) in the company (Hambrick and Mason, 1984).
+While TMT diversity in this study consists of a diversity of gender, age, and education background.
+Upper echelon theory states that corporate results which include strategic choic the top management team (TMT) in the company (Hambrick and Mason, 1984).

-This study provides a theoretical contribution to the literature on diversity and governance by providing a better understanding of how the relationship between diversity of directors (TMT) in gender, age, and background specialization of education on firm performance.
-As mentioned earlier, the studies that analyse the relationship between diversity of TMT and firm performance have yielded mixed results.
-Therefore, it is important to investigate the mediating or intervening variables in the relationship between TMT diversity and firm performance because this relationship might be complex and indirect (Carpenter, 2002; Olson et al, 2006).
-Consequently, this study will expand the literature by providing evidence of variables that affect the relationship between diversity and performance, such as the strategy variables associated with the adoption of e-banking technology innovation as a mediating variable.
+This study provides a theoretical contribution to the literature on diversity and governance by providing a better understanding of how the relationship betward diversity of directors (TMT) in gender, age, and background pecialization of education on firm performance.
+As mentioned earlier, the studies that analyze the relationship between diversity of TMT and firm performance have yielded mixed results.
+Therefore, it is important to investigate the mediating or intervening variables in the relationship between TMT diversity and firm performance because this 32 ationship might be complex and indirect (Carpenter, 2002; Olson et al, 2006).
+Consequen 24, this study will expand the literature by providing evidence of variables that affect the relationship between diversity and performance, such as the strategy variables associated with the adoption of e-banking technology innovation as a mediating variable.